Loco Moco

 Notes

-• Burger Patties: Don’t overwork the ground beef when forming patties or they can turn out tough.
-A light touch will keep them juicy.
+• Beef patties: Don’t overwork the ground beef when forming the patties.
+A light touch keeps them tender.

 Love this recipe?